basho/basho_docs/source/languages/en/riak/community/style-guide.md

 grouping related items.
 Introduce either type of list with a complete sentence that ends in a colon (:).

-This is an example unordered list:
+This is a sample unordered list:

 * Riak
 * Riak Enterprise